flutter/website/src/docs/get-started/install/_ios-setup.md

           [Choosing a Membership][].

-        * The first time you use an attached physical device for iOS development, you will need to trust both your Mac and the Development Certificate on that device.
+        * The first time you use an attached physical device for iOS development, you need to trust both your Mac and the Development Certificate on that device.
 Select `Trust` in the dialog prompt when first connecting the iOS device to your Mac.